-103.3 Rating Software Changes
+105.3 Rating Software Changes

-When a new version of an Approved Software Rating Tool is released, the new version shall be used for Ratings on Dwelling Units or Sleeping Units with a Building Permit Date on and after the earliest of the following timelines:
+When a new version of an Approved Software Rating Tool is released, the new version shall be used for Ratings on Dwelling Units or Sleeping Units with a Building Permit Date on and after the following timelines:

-i.
-The 6-month anniversary of the software release date,

-ii.
-If the software version was released in response to an amendment, the Transition Period End Date, iii.
+- i.
+The 6-month anniversary of the software release date, - ii.
+If the software version was released in response to an amendment, the Mandatory Compliance Date determined pursuant to section 502.5, - iii.
 A date specified by the RESNET Board of Directors.